-One of the marketing agencies Rick and I coach works exclusively with lawyers.
-Like many of us, he struggled with taking baby steps with prospects.
+One of the marketing agencies we coach works exclusively with lawyers.
+Like many of us, he struggled with taking smaller steps with prospects.
 He jumped to things that the other person wasn’t ready for, or made them feel like they were about to be sold to.

-To help our client develop an appropriate mindset around his sales process, their buying process, and how to ask questions that seek to understand rather than be understood, we used the methods lawyers learn in direct and cross examination of witnesses.
+To help then develop an appropriate mindset around his sales process, their buying process, and how to ask questions that seek to understand rather than be understood, we used the methods lawyers learn in direct and cross examination of witnesses.

 As a side note: The reason we use various metaphors to explain the inbound sales process is to help clients develop a mindset more than memorized processes and steps.
 Another one of my clients is an avid hunter.
 For him, I tell him it is what happens when you move too fast on a deer, spook it and lose your shot.